Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 Autoscaling leverages [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically scale your application based on CPU utilization.

-When configuring how the autoscaling of your app behaves there are two sections in the values that affects it.
+When configuring how the autoscaling of your app behaves, there are two sections in the values that affect it.
 1. _resources_ pods of your application is given in the kubernetes cluster
 2. _autoscaling_ when and how the autoscaling should happen see [Resources Configuration](##resources-configuration)